On the Reduction of Variance and Overestimation of Deep Q-Learning

 \subsubsection{ENVIRONMENT SETUP}

-In this experiment we design a customized environment on the problem of Gridworld (Figure 4) the state space contains pairs of points from a 2D discrete grid ($ S = {(x,y)_x,_y\in0,1,2,3,4}$).
-There are four actions corresponding to steps in each compass direction, a reward of $r = +1 $ in state G (Goal) and $r = -1 $ otherwise.
-Fully connected neural network architecture was used.
+For this experiment, we designed a customized environment modeled after the Gridworld problem (Figure \ref{fig4}) the state space contains pairs of points from a 2D discrete grid ($ S = {(x,y)_x,_y\in0,1,2,3,4}$).
+The environment includes four possible actions, each corresponding to movement in one of the cardinal directions.
+The rewards are set up such that $r = +1 $ is awarded in the goal state G (Goal), and $r = -1 $ otherwise.

+A fully connected neural network architecture was used.
 It was composed of two hidden layers of 128 neurons and two Dropout layers between the input layer and the first hidden layer and between the two hidden layers.
 ADAM optimizer for the minimization\cite{b25}.